 sudo apt-get update sudo apt-get upgrade

 Step 2.
 Installing GIMP on Ubuntu 18.04 LTS.

-First, add an external apt repository in your system to install Gimp on Ubuntu system.
+First, add an external apt repository in your system to install Gimp on the Ubuntu system.

 If you no longer need of Gimp and want to remove from your system, Use the following command to remove all Gimp application and associated data from your system.

 Congratulations!
 You have successfully installed GIMP.
-Thanks for using this tutorial for installing GIMP image editor on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official GIMP web site.
+Thanks for using this tutorial for installing the GIMP image editor on Ubuntu 18.04 LTS (Bionic Beaver) system.
+For additional help or useful information, we recommend you to check the official GIMP website.